Royal College Street

 Royal College Street is a major thoroughfare in London, England, within the St Pancras and Somers Town ward in the Borough of Camden.
 The street, which is one-way, is home to the London headquarters of Parcelforce and the London campus of the Royal Veterinary College, a constituent college of the University of London.

 Camden Road railway station is located at the junction of Royal College Street and Camden Road.
 The nearest London Underground station to Royal College Street is Camden Town which is about five minutes' walk to the south-west along Camden Road.

+The Golden Lion public house dates to the 1890s and is located at 88 Royal College Street.
+It has fought off a number of regeneration attempts although increasingly stands alone amongst newbuild.